pjkundert/python-slip39/README.txt

 ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  The best solution is to use SLIP-39 to back up the original BIP-39 Seed Entropy, and then later recover that Seed Entropy and re-generate the BIP-39 Mnemonic phrase:
+  The best solution is to use SLIP-39 to back up the original BIP-39 Seed /Entropy/ (/not/ the generated Seed), and then later recover that Seed Entropy and re-generate the BIP-39 Mnemonic phrase.
+You will continue to need to remember and use your original BIP-39 passphrase:

   <file:images/BIP-39-backup-entropy.png>